similie/similie-simple-logger/README.md

 #### `/src` folder:

 This is the source folder that contains the firmware files for your project.
 It should _not_ be renamed.
-Anything that is in this folder when you compile your project will be sent to our compile service and compiled into a firmware binary for the Particle device that you have targeted.
+Anything that is in this folder when you compile your project will be sent to the Particle compile service and compiled into a firmware binary for the device that you have targeted.

 If your application contains multiple files, they should all be included in the `src` folder.
 If your firmware depends on Particle libraries, those dependencies are specified in the `project.properties` file referenced below.